Topological energy pumping in a quasi-periodically driven four-level system: Model and observables

 Recently, it has been shown that QSHI model can be elevated to a HOTI when the Wilson-Dirac mass term is added.
-In particular, a HOTI described by $H_{\rm HOTI}=Q_{\rm QSHI}+ \Delta (C_1 - C_2) T_4 $ with $T_4 = \sigma_1 \otimes \tau_1$ hosts four zero-energy corner modes while the edge states are gapped out \cite{Nag19,Roy2019}.
-This phenomenon originates from the Jackiw-Rebbi theorem that allows for the corner modes to be present at the intersections of the edges, while the edge states are gapped out due to the term $(C_1 - C_2)$ that yields a sign-changing profile along the diagonals.
-Interestingly, while the Wilson-Dirac mass term breaks the time reversal and four-fold rotational symmetry, the corner modes are protected by chiral and particle-hole symmetries.
-These modes are characterized by the mid-site Wannier center, which in turn is manifested by mid-gap ($0.5$) eigenvalues of the Wannier spectrum.
-Motivated by this observation, we extend the temporal QSHI model to a temporal HOTI model:
+In particular, a HOTI described by $H_{\rm HOTI}=Q_{\rm QSHI}+ \Delta (C_1 - C_2) T_4 $ with $T_4 = \sigma_1 \tau_1$ hosts four zero-energy corner modes while the edge states are gapped out \cite{Nag19,Roy2019}.
+This phenomenon originates from the Jackiw-Rebbi theorem that allows for the corner modes to be present at the intersections of the edges, while the edge states are gapped out due to the term $(C_1 - C_2)$ that yields a sign-changing profile {across vanishing Wilson-Dirac mass term with $k_x=k_y$ which represents the diagonal direction in $xy$ plane}.
+Interestingly, while the Wilson-Dirac mass term breaks the time reversal and four-fold rotational symmetry, the corner modes are protected by chiral and particle-hole symmetries. {$H_{\rm HOTI}$ follows the following two constraints only $CH({\bm k})C^{-1}=-H({\bm k})$, and $PH({\bm k})P^{-1}=-H(-{\bm k})$.} The corner modes are characterized by the mid-site Wannier center, which in turn is manifested by mid-gap ($0.5$) eigenvalues of the Wannier spectrum.

+Motivated by the above observation, we extend the temporal QSHI model to a temporal HOTI model:

 where the $k_i$ replaces $\omega_i t + \phi_i$ in the HOTI model.
-The models discussed above (Eqs. (\ref{eq:ham_qshi}) and (\ref{eq:ham_hoti})) exhibit qualitatively different kinds of energy dynamics that we will explore below.
-Similar to the amorphous QSHI, there exist amorphous HOTI phases as well \cite{Agarwala20,Yang_2024} in the absence of a periodic lattice structure.
+The models discussed above (Eqs. (\ref{eq:ham_qshi}) and (\ref{eq:ham_hoti})) exhibit qualitatively different kinds of energy dynamics that we will explore below. {Note that, similar to the tight-binding model, the temporal Wilson-Dirac mass term changes its sign across the line $\omega_1 t + \phi_1=\omega_2 t + \phi_2$. } Likewise, in analogy with amorphous QSHIs, amorphous HOTI phases also exist \cite{Agarwala20,Yang_2024} in the absence of a periodic lattice structure.
 However, as stated earlier, we work in the strong drive limit allowing the band picture to survive \cite{Martin17}.